-Thank you for consulting Historic England on the above.
-This response details the expectations of the Local Plan for Warrington and the historic environment.
+Thank you for consulting Historic England about the above document.
+This response details the expectation of the Preferred Development Options for Warrington and the intention for a proposed new Local Plan as indicated in the report (Para 2.33).

 Historic England is the Government's statutory adviser on all matters relating to the historic environment in England.
 We are a non-departmental public body established under the National Heritage Act 1983 and sponsored by the Department for Culture, Media and Sport (DCMS).
 We champion and protect England's historic places, providing expert advice to local planning authorities, developers, owners and communities to help ensure our historic environment is properly understood, enjoyed and cared for.